 The CAISO also agrees with the DMM that the CAISO should modify the market rules to update the gas prices indices used for the real-time market.
-However, because the real-time gas price index may lack sufficient liquidity, the CAISO is proposing a more just and reasonable approach to ensure the CAISO employs a more up-to-date gas price in calculating real-time commitment costs and default energy bids.
+However, because the real-time gas price index may lack sufficient liquidity, the CAISO is proposing in this tariff amendment a different approach to ensure the CAISO employs a more up-to-date gas price in calculating real-time commitment costs and default energy bids.